MaibornWolff/dcos-deploy/README.md

 If it is just a short snippet you can specify it inline, otherwise you can put the script into a file, read the file into a variable and just reference the variable.
 You can even use moustache templating in the scripts and dcos-deploy will render the template before executing the script.

 The scripts are executed in the context of dcos-deploy, so you can import any dcosdeploy library functions that you need.
-Also during script execution the entity config for the entity in question is provided in the globals variable `entity`.
+Additonally during script execution the following globals are provided:

+* `entity`: the entity config for the entity in question
+* `entity_variables`: A dict of any entity_specific variables
+* `variables`: An object that allows access to all defined variables (use `variables.get(name)` to get the value for a variable or `variables.render(text)` to render a moustache template)

 **Important**: As the script is executed in the context of dcos-deploy it has access to the entire runtime state, including DC/OS authentication and all (encryped) variables.
 So only use scripts that you wrote yourself or from completely trusted sources.

+If an entity has pre or post scripts defined, hash values for those scripts are provided as entity variables (`_pre_apply_script_hash`, `_pre_delete_script_hash`, `_post_apply_script_hash`, `_post_delete_script_hash`).
+These can be used to force an update with script execution of the entity whenever the script changes.
+In marathon apps you can e.g. put the variable in an environment variable or in a framework you can put it into an extra unused config option.

 ### Marathon app